oliveiraleo/RSSignal-LoRa/README.md

 This README file still in a "work in progress" state, so expect to see some TODO's

+This section will be removed once everything is finished

 ## Motivation

 Given the number of IoT devices already deployed worldwide, the wide range of possibilities related to the LoRa and LoRaWAN technologies, the [key distribution](https://en.wikipedia.org/wiki/Key_distribution) problem and the lack of reproducibility of experiments related to key generation in IoT environments, this work proposes an open source framework that tries to address some of those issues.